mcosovic/JuliaGrid.jl/docs/src/manual/dcPowerFlow.md

 nothing # hide
 ```
-To display the active power produced by the generator in megawatts, we can use the following code:
+To display the output active power of the generator in megawatts, we can use the following code:
 ```@repl ComputationPowersCurrentsLosses
 system.base.power.value * powers.output.active
 ```